-The ICAV is a recognised scheme in the UK for the purposes of FSMA.
+The ICAV will seek recognition in the UK for the purposes of Section 272 of the FSMA or via the overseas funds regime, if applicable.
 Potential investors in the United Kingdom should be aware that most of the protections afforded by the United Kingdom regulatory system will not apply to an investment in the Sub-Funds and that compensation will not be available under the United Kingdom Financial Services Compensation Scheme.